Starting Guide for Hummingbird Feeding

 When selecting a feeder, opt for one that’s easy to clean and maintain.
 Red is the preferred color for attracting hummingbirds, so look for feeders with red accents.

-Two red window bird feeder hanging in the tree and a hummingbird flying between them
+two red window bird feeder hanging in the tree and a hummingbird flying between them

 The Best Nectar Recipe